DivyaRustagi10/DivyaRustagi10/README.md

 - 🌱 I’m currently learning about becoming a solutions architect.
 - 📫 How to reach me: divyarustagi@live.in
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I studied leadership by herding sheeps in Israel.
+- ⚡ Fun fact: I love cats!

 <!--
 **DivyaRustagi10/DivyaRustagi10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.